 Intuition has gone through an evolution over the centuries, from respect in ancient times (the highly respected and feared High priestesses) now relegated to flighty (think old testament and Victorian attitudes).
-Intuitions is making a comeback though, returning to claim its place in the spotlight of modern world neurobiology Intuition is now recognized as a particular, and advanced aspect of intelligence.
+Intuition is making a comeback though, returning to claim its place in the spotlight of modern world neurobiology Intuition is now recognized as a particular, and advanced aspect of intelligence.

 Science and more rational approaches and measures have traditionally engendered an almost blatant disregard for intuition and instinct.
-This respect and acceptance of women’s natural intuition has a forgotten historical place, and now increasingly, has become a real factor in making decisions.
+This respect and acceptance of women’s natural intuition have a forgotten historical place, and now increasingly, has become a real factor in making decisions.

-How many times haven’t you been swayed to a certain action that “feels” right even though the rational and carefully considered conclusion didn’t convince you because it didn’t have quite the right “feel” to it?
+How many times haven’t you been swayed to a certain action that “feels” right?
+Even though the rational and carefully considered conclusion didn’t convince you because it didn’t have quite the right “feel” to it.

 Gender differences in the brain

 Both science and popular opinion will attest to differences in the way the different genders think and behave.

 There are structural and neurobiological differences in the male and female brains.
 The differences begin with the hormones affecting the brain development of the male and female fetus.
 The differences are seemingly slight until puberty and then accelerate in differentiated development during this critical period of development.

 Women tend to have more developed left zones specific to speech and verbal processing.
 The feeling-oriented feminine brain has acquired the stereotype of being more verbal and superior at articulating a complex feeling nature.
 To some extent, the structure of their brains gives them advantages in this area.